Battle of Adwa: Italian forces

-The Italian army consisted of four brigades, totaling 17,978 troops with fifty-six artillery pieces.
-However, it is likely that fewer fought in the actual battle on the Italian side: Harold Marcus notes that "several thousand" soldiers were needed in support roles and to guard the lines of communication to the rear.
-He accordingly estimates that the Italian force at Adwa consisted of 14,923 effective combat troops.
+Immediately before the battle of Adwa, the Italian army numbered around 29,700 men.
+However, as Harold Marcus notes, "several thousand" soldiers were needed in support roles and to guard the lines of communication to the rear.
+He accordingly estimates that the Italian force at Adwa consisted of just 14,519 effective combat troops.
+Where as, David Levering Lewis estimates that the Italian army consisted of four brigades, totaling 17,770 troops with fifty-six artillery pieces.
 One brigade under General Albertone was made up of Eritrean Ascari led by Italian officers.
 The remaining three brigades were Italian units under Brigadiers Dabormida, Ellena and Arimondi.
 While these included elite Bersaglieri and Alpini units, a large proportion of the troops were inexperienced conscripts recently drafted from metropolitan regiments in Italy into newly formed "d'Africa" battalions for service in Africa.
 Additionally, a limited number of troops were from the Cacciatori d'Africa; units permanently serving in Africa and in part recruited from Italian settlers.